Donders-Institute/bidscoin/docs/workflow.rst

       bidsmapper /project/foo/raw /project/foo/bids
       bidsmapper /project/foo/raw /project/foo/bids -t bidsmap_template

-After the source data has been scanned, the bidsmapper will automatically launch `step 1b <#step-1b-running-the-bidseditor>`__.
+After the source data has been scanned, the bidsmapper will automatically launch `step 1b <#step-1b-running-the-bidseditor>`__ to let the user check and edit the automatically generated study bidsmap.
 For a fully automated workflow users can skip this interactive step using the ``-i`` option (see above).

 .. tip::
    The default template bidsmap (``-t bidsmap_dccn``) is customized for acquisitions at the DCCN.
-If this bidsmap is not working well for you, consider `adapting it to your needs <advanced.html#site-specific-customized-template>`__ so that the bidsmapper can recognize more of your scans and map them to BIDS the way you prefer.
+If this bidsmap is not working well for you, consider `adapting it to your needs <advanced.html#customized-template-bidsmap>`__ so that the bidsmapper can recognize more of your scans and automatically map them to BIDS the way you prefer.

 Step 1b: Running the bidseditor
 -------------------------------